Nāya: History

 The Nāyikas were a sub-group of the Videha tribe who in the eastern Gangetic plain in the Greater Magadha cultural region.

 In the 7th or 6th century BCE, the Licchavikas invaded the Vaidehas, replaced their monarchy by a republican system, and settled down in the southern part of the former Mahā-Videha kingdom.
 After this, the Nāyikas appear as an independent people with a republican state organisation, although they continued considering themselves as Vaidehas.
 Once the Licchavikas had established their own republican state, they founded the Vajjika League led by themselves, and which the Nāyikas, as well as the Vaidehas living in the north of the former Mahā-Videha kingdom, joined.

 The Nāyikas were closely connected to the Licchavi republic, which had become the leading power in the territory of the former Mahā-Videha kingdom.
-The location of the Nāyikas close to the Vajjika capital of Vesālī gave them a geographical importance, and they were therefore were one of the constituent republics of the Licchavi-led Vajjika League.
+The location of the Nāyikas close to the Vajjika capital of Vesālī gave them a geographical importance, and they were therefore one of the constituent republics of the Licchavi-led Vajjika League.
 As such, they held autonomy in matters of internal policy while their war and foreign policies were handled by the Vajjika Council, in which the Gaṇa Mukhya of the Nāyikas held a seat.

 The important position of Nāya thanks to its geographical position and its Gaṇa Mukhya's membership in the Vajjika Council in turn gave the Nāyika Gaṇa Mukhya Siddhārtha enough importance that he married the princess Trisalā, who was the daughter of the Licchavika Gaṇa Mukhya Ceḍaga, whose daughter Cellanā was married to the king Bimbisāra of Magadha.
 These marriage connections provided Siddhārtha with significant political influence.